Triple M: History

-Perth radio station 96FM (6NOW) also carried the Triple M identity and 6MMM callsign in the early 1990s but was then sold to Southern Cross Broadcasting who changed the station's identity back to its original name.
-Mix 94.5 until December 2020 was "considered" to be a part of the Triple M network in Perth utilising local programming (as opposed to airing networked Triple M programmes) and Mix 94.5 didn’t carry the Triple M brand, logo or call letters.
+Perth radio station 96FM also carried the Triple M identity in the early 1990s but was then sold to Southern Cross Broadcasting who changed the station's identity back to its original name.
+Mix 94.5 until December 2020 was considered to be a part of the Triple M network in Perth utilising local programming (as opposed to airing networked Triple M programmes) and Mix 94.5 didn’t carry the Triple M brand, logo or call letters.

 In Auckland, New Zealand, a Triple M station existed between 1984 and 1988 when 89 Stereo FM became part of Triple M. The station previously used the call sign 1ROQ and changed to 1MMM when becoming part of Triple M. New Zealand no longer uses radio station call signs.
 This station later reverted to 89FM in 1988 and eventually closed down in 1994.

 While many of the comedy and talk programs are networked, large sections of music programming originate from the local market of each Triple M.

 On Friday 17 November 2006, Triple M (including Mix 94.5 in Perth) referred to itself as U2FM for the day, as part of a promotion relating to the band U2 and their 2006 Australian Tour and CD release.

-Triple M launched High Voltage Radio, a "pop up" digital radio station that exclusively played AC/DC for the duration of the band's 2010 tour of Australia.
+Triple M launched High Voltage Radio, a pop up digital radio station that exclusively played AC/DC for the duration of the band's 2010 tour of Australia.

 On 16 August 2013, Triple M Perth was launched on digital radio, returning the station to Perth.
 Branded as Perth's Real Music Alternative, the station also carried Triple M AFL coverage.
 On 27 September 2014, the station was replaced by Triple M Modern Rock Digital.
 Featuring only new rock music, the station also expanded to Adelaide.

 On 25 November 2013, Triple M Classic Rock Digital radio station was launched.
 The station format is exclusively classic rock, with no announcer talkback.